RuiyuRayWang/ScRNAseq_smkpipe_at_Luolab/README.md

 ## Notes

+* 2022/4/1:
+Updates: introducing samples-units feature.
+For some studies, the same sample may be re-sequenced in order to achieve higher sequencing depth.
+We denote these different `units` of the `samples`.
+Now, users can specify these info in the `config/units_table.csv`.
+The pipeline will aggregate different `units` of the same `sample` before running the pipeline.
+In doing so, we're able to obtain quality control stats on the sample level.
+Note that we assume that small technical batch effects arose from different sequencing runs.
+For studies without re-sequenced files, the previous workflow still works by leaving config['Units'] empty and specifying only `config/sample_table.csv`.

 * 2022/3/23:
 Updates: introducing RNA velocity analysis into the pipeline, through [`velocyto`](http://velocyto.org/).
 Each assigned sorted bam file was run against `velocyto` through CLI, and a loom object was generated.
 After loom files for all libraries were generated, they were aggregated into a single loom object.